lcastillov/codefights-whiteboard/arcade/python/meet-python/problem-01/README.md

 ## Solution

-This quiz expects from you to know the explicit conversion from list to boolean.
+This quiz expects from you to know the implicit conversion from list to boolean.
 A list/tuple will evaluate to `False` only if it's empty.

 In the snippet, `xs` is a non-empty list and `xs[0]` is an empty tuple.
 So `res` will be `[True, False]` at the end.